automated-testing/nitrogen/README.md

  - Component & element methods model specs
 - Tests should only interact with components, not controls
 - CSS selectors used to locate instances of BaseElement(s) should only be defined inside their respective classes.
 No css selectors should be defined anywhere else in the code to avoid duplication of css selectors scattered around in the code base.
-- WebDriver API should not be used directly from within the framework, instead the services they provide are wrapped inside framework-specific classes, e.g. BaseElement & WebDriverRemoteFactory.
+- WebDriver API should not be used directly from within the framework, instead the services they provide are wrapped inside framework-specific classes, e.g. `BaseElement` & `WebDriverRemoteFactory`.
 - Tests should follow the following structure:
  - Arrange
  - Act
  - Assert
-- ***StaleElementReferenceException*** is your fault!
+- `StaleElementReferenceException` is your fault!
- - When creating new classes to represent any form controls or components on the page, one thing to keep in mind that instances of these classes should model a form element or a particular component in a certain state, e.g. With a disabled button, instead of saying button.isDisabled(), we would create a new instance of the button that it is a representation of its disabled state, e.g.
+ - When creating new classes to represent any form controls or components on the page, one thing to keep in mind that instances of these classes should model a form element or a particular component in a certain state, e.g. With a disabled button, instead of saying `button.isDisabled()`, we would create a new instance of the button that it is a representation of its disabled state, e.g. `new DisabledButton();`

-          new DisabledButton();

 - When assigning a description to the elements, that need to only include a descriptive name of what the element represent, without any extra wording.